-But where exactly in New Jersey is the best place to retire?
+Where exactly in New Jersey is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Ringwood as the best place to hang up your cleats.

 To that end, we have tried to identify the places in New Jersey that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Ringwood don’t mind us spreading the word.

 Here are our top ten places in the Garden State to retire for 2019: